medialab/spsm-database/src/build-database/README.md

 2. Create and activate a virtual environment.
 3. Install dependencies. `pip install -r sql-requirements.txt`

 Set up the connection to a PostgreSQL server and create a database.
 Record details of this connection and the database's name in the [configuration file](example.config.yml).
+See [documentation](docs/how-to-setup-postgres-server.md).